openethereum/openethereum.github.io/Private-chains.md

 Parity supports private chain and private network configuration via [chain specification](https://github.com/ethereum/wiki/wiki/Ethereum-Chain-Spec-Format) files provided with `--chain`.
 The best way to create such a configuration is to use Frontier or Morden specification and tweak it for your needs.
 Parity repo contains examples and actual frontier/morden specifications [here](https://github.com/ethcore/parity/tree/master/ethcore/res/ethereum).
 You can also set up a [Proof of Authority Chain](https://github.com/ethcore/parity/wiki/Proof-of-Authority-Chains).

+Parity does not include the usual `buitlin` contracts by default.
+These are necessary when writing new contracts in Solidity, since compiled Solidity often refers to them.
+To make the chain behave like the public Ethereum chain the 4 contracts need to be included in the spec file, as shown in the example below.

 ### Example spec file

 Here is an example file for private network.
 This a basic Morden config with a few parameters changed: